-If you’ve interest in the field of finance, then a career change from a generic BPO working profile to a specialized profile in a reputed financial KPO will be one of the best decisions you have ever made.
+If you have an interest in the field of finance, then a career change from a generic BPO working profile to a specialized profile in a reputed financial KPO will be one of the best decisions you have ever made.

 If you are already pondering over making this change and just need a slight push in the right direction, you have come to the right place.